kontena/pharos-docs/addons/README.md

 ## Using External Addons

-External addons are loaded by default from the `addons` folder which is located in the same path as `cluster.yml`.
+External addons are loaded by default from the `pharos-addons` folder which is located in the same path as `cluster.yml`.
 It's possible to load external addons from other paths by defining `addon_paths`.
 These paths are also relative to the `cluster.yml`.

 ```yaml
 addon_paths: